home-assistant/home-assistant.io/source/_integrations/evohome.markdown

 In Home Assistant schema, all this is done via a combination of `HVAC_MODE` and `PRESET_MODE` (but also see the state attributes `systemModeStatus` and `setpointStatus`, below).

-## Services
+## Service Handlers

-This integration provide service calls to extend the full functionality of evohome beyond the limitations of Home Assistant's standardised schema.
+This integration provide service calls to expose the full functionality of evohome beyond the limitations of Home Assistant's standardised schema.
 Mostly, this is with having specified durations of mode changes, after which time the entities revert to **Auto** or **FollowSchedule**.

 ### evohome.set_system_mode